K3nQ/hydra_2/Glazing_and_Winter_Comfort_Tool_with_Energy_Model/README.md

 More specifically, it quantifies thermal discomfort from both overall mean radiant heat loss to the cold glass as well as cold downdraft from the glass, which can cause local discomfort.

-Notably, this file uses the surface temperature results of an energy simulation to account for transient phenomena like thermal mass or the use of a radiant slab heating system.
+This file uses the surface temperature results of a design day energy simulation to account for transient phenomena like thermal mass or the use of a radiant slab heating system.

 This file is a Grasshopper version of a web tool of the same name that has been produced by Payette Architects and can be accessed [here](http://www.payette.com/building-science/glazing-and-winter-comfort-tool/).